create3000/x_ite/docs/_posts/what's-new.md

 categories: []
 tags: [New, Releases]
 ---
-X_ITE respects the [NPM version syntax](https://docs.npmjs.com/about-semantic-versioning).
+X_ITE follows the [NPM version syntax](https://docs.npmjs.com/about-semantic-versioning).
 Keep this in mind when choosing a version number.

 ## X_ITE v9.0.0 Released